polypheny/Website/community/gsoc/ideas.md

 ## Keep them all
 A multi-version database system allows to store multiple versions of the same entry.
-This allows, for example, in a HR database to not only query the current salary of an employee, but also the salary he had two years ago.
+This allows, for example, in a human resources database to not only query the current salary of an employee, but also the salary he had two years ago.

 The goal of this project is to extend Polypheny-DB to transparently support storing multiple versions of an element including a full referential integrity for the past revisions.